Aidbox/timeseries/README.md

-# Aidbox with TimeScale DB
+# Aidbox with Timescale DB

 ## Install